-The WISE scholarship provides opportunities for Woodbury students to engage both within the classroom and outside of the classroom.
+The WISE scholarship provides opportunities for Woodbury students to engage both within and outside of the classroom.

 WISE is made up of five components which provide opportunities for students to engage in high-impact practices and earn up to two $1,000 tuition scholarships.
 These experiences lead to highly impactful learning and help with tuition costs.
 The five components are:

 Learning takes place both inside and outside of the classroom and Woodbury has identified five areas that provide opportunities for students to gain meaningful knowledge and experience:

 These experiences provide students with opportunities to learn in places of environmental, cultural, and social conditions different than their own over an extended period of time.
 This helps them gain a better understanding of themselves and their culture, so they can become more open and inclusive global citizens.